-Through December 31, 2019, the Company has funded its operations primarily with proceeds from the sale of Seed redeemable convertible preferred stock (the "Series Seed Preferred Stock"), series A redeemable convertible preferred stock (the "Series A Preferred Stock") and series B redeemable convertible preferred stock (the "Series B Preferred Stock"), (the Series Seed Preferred Stock, the Series A Preferred Stock and the Series B Preferred Stock are collectively referred to as the "Preferred Stock") and common stock through the Company's initial public offering ("IPO").
-The Company has incurred recurring losses since its inception, including net losses of \$72,965 and \$46,361 for the years ended December 31, 2019 and 2018, respectively.
-In addition, as of December 31, 2019, the Company had an accumulated deficit of \$144,704.
-Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its existing cash and cash equivalents on hand as of December 31, 2019 of \$187,043, together with net proceeds from the follow on public offering completed in February 2020 ("the February 2020 Follow-On Offering") (see Note 17) will be sufficient to fund current planned operations and capital expenditure requirements for at least the next twelve months from the filing date of this Annual Report on Form 10-K with the SEC.
+The Company has devoted substantially all of its efforts to research and development, business planning, acquiring operating assets, seeking protection for its technology and product candidates, and raising capital.
+Since inception, the Company has funded its operations through sales of preferred stock and common stock.
+As of December 31, 2020, the Company had an accumulated deficit of \$264,416.
+Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its existing cash and cash equivalents on hand as of December 31, 2020 of \$259,682 will be sufficient to fund current planned operations and capital expenditure requirements for at least the next twelve months from the filing date of this Annual Report on Form 10-K with the SEC.
 However, the future viability of the Company is dependent on its ability to raise additional capital to finance its operations.
 The Company's inability to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.
 There can be no assurance that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.